 We are presently evaluating the impact of power supply stability and corrector zero-crossover issues on ultra low emittance operations.
-We determine the need for any modifications to the CESR magnet power and control system during 2007.
 The bulk power supplies for the quadrupoles and correctors will be upgraded to reduce the ripple that has caused tune fluctuations in the past.
 Prof. Hartill will be responsible for the magnet power supplies.